The Howard and Moore Complete Checklist of the birds of the World: printed editions 1–4

 The fourth edition (2013–14)

-As Managing Editor Edward Dickinson (ECD) assembled a 15-strong team to produce a Non-Passerine volume – co-edited by ECD and J. "Van" Remsen – published in 2013 which comprised 462 pages plus a packed CD-ROM; and a Passerine volume – co-edited by ECD and Les Christidis – published in 2014 of 804 pages plus another packed CD-ROM.
+As Managing Editor ECD assembled a 15-strong team to produce a Non-Passerine volume – co-edited by ECD and J. "Van" Remsen – published in 2013 which comprised 462 pages, with a packed CD-ROM included; and a Passerine volume – co-edited by ECD and Les Christidis – published in 2014 of 804 pages also including a packed CD-ROM.
 Both volumes had support from The Natural History Museum (UK) and from the American Museum of Natural History.
-This edition was published by Aves Press Limited.
+This edition was published by Aves Press Limited for the Trust.

-The Collaboration Agreement was binding on all team members and they had copies of the agreement.
-Contributors to the editorial database, which extended to all team members, were required to formally affirm that they understood that such contributions did not exclude them from using their knowledge in other contexts, but that what they contributed would continue to be available to the Trust to use in the underlying database.
+The Collaboration Agreement was binding on all team members and each one had a copy of the agreement.
+Contributors, i.e. all team members, were required to formally affirm that they understood that such contributions did not exclude them from using their knowledge in other contexts, but that what they contributed would continue to be permanently available to the Trust to use in the underlying database.

-The legal documentation created for the protection of the Trust was considerable, but ECD was able to secure a promise of legal help on a pro-bono basis from Thomas Donegan (TD) of Shearman Sterling.
-This made possible the construction of the various key legal documents setting out new relationships and is a much-valued lasting relationship.
+The legal documentation created for the protection of the Intellectual property of the Trust was considerable, but the Trust was very pleased to be able to secure pro-bono legal help from Shearman Sterling, thanks to the enthusiasm of Thomas Donegan.
+This made possible the construction of the various key legal documents setting out new relationships and this is a much-valued relationship.

 In assigning the Intellectual Property to the Trust the terms stipulate that when a new Managing Editor is needed the outgoing editor will do his or her best to arrange for a successor.
 However, if that does not work the Trust has an option to become involved and to select and appoint a new Managing Editor.
 But it also stipulates that the Trust is not obliged to step in.
 Thus, at least in theory, the work could be put aside or updated behind the scenes for some years and yet be available to an applicant to the Trust to propose its resurrection in full view.